University of Sanctuary

 Conferences

 University of Sanctuary Network conferences are timed to coincide with World Refugee Week.
 They are aimed at schools, colleges and universities.
-The inaugural UoSN conference took place on 21 June 2023 and focussed on the Refugee Week 2023 theme of Compassion; the 2024 conference will revolve around the WRF24 theme of Our Home.
+The inaugural UoSN conference took place on 21 June 2023 and focussed on the Refugee Week 2023 theme of Compassion; the 2024 conference revolved around the WRF24 theme of Our Home.

 Helping mental health service providers to support Ukrainian refugees